MitchTODO/Ethereum-SupplyChain/readme.md

 A supplychain smart contract written in Solidity and deployed on the Rinkeby test network.
 This Smart contract demonstrates how supplychains can improve authenticity, efficiency and privacy between seller and buyer.

- The smart Contracts simulates the Parmigiano Reggiano supply chain.
+ The smart Contracts simulates the Parmigiano Reggiano supplychain.

 ## Directory Structor